tburly/warriors/core_mechanics.md

-INJURED(LEGS) - both OFFENCE and DEFENCE debuff, same as SLOWED, not as bad as DISORIENTED WOUNDED - a severe OFFENCE and DEFENCE debuff, augmented HEALTH loss DISARMED - has to fight with bare hands or sacrifice attacks for trying to regain his WEAPON MISSED(N)- -1 to DEFENCE on N-th consecutive miss
+INJURED(LEGS) - both OFFENCE and DEFENCE debuff, same as SLOWED, not as bad as DISORIENTED WOUNDED - a severe OFFENCE and DEFENCE debuff, augmented HEALTH loss DISARMED - has to fight with bare hands or sacrifice attacks for trying to regain his WEAPON MISSE - -1 to DEFENCE on each consecutive miss (can be applied many times)

 ##### RACES & CLASSES
 Future Warrior subclasses should be implemented through EFFECTS, e.g.: